ANCIR/southafrica/README.md

-# Investigation data warehouse for South Africa
+# South Africa Political Data

 This repository contains a wide selection of public data from the RSA, as well as the necessary scripts to load it to a database and to analyze it.